Jair4x/cloud-nine-cafe/db/readme.md

 Models
 ----------
 How should the models be?
-Right now, the four main ones are:
+Right now, the four (or five) main ones are:
 - Users
 - Translation Groups (Has users and not-users)
 - Posts (Visual Novel Patches)